Large-scale optical compression of free-space using an experimental three-lens spaceplate: Experimental demonstration of three-lens space compression

 We measure longitudinal focal shifts of $\Delta z = \SI{+94}{mm}$, $\SI{-49}{mm}$, and $\SI{-221}{mm}$ corresponding to observed compression ratios $\mathcal{R_{\text{obs}}}= 0.69$, $1.16$, and $1.74$, respectively.
 The respective nominal compression ratios are $\mathcal{R} = 0.9, 1.5,$ and $ 2.0$.
 While these are significantly different from the measured values, they demonstrate that the three-lens spaceplate can successfully replace space.

 Deviations between $\mathcal{R}$ and $\mathcal{R_{\text{obs}}}$ result because the three-lens spaceplate relies on a lens located directly at the Fourier plane of the 4-$f$ system, and any deviation of the thick middle lens from this position results in a reduction of compression and non-unity magnification.
-Specifically, we observe that upon transmitting an expanded collimated beam with a $\text{FWHM}=\SI{3.5}{mm}$ through the three-lens spaceplate, the resultant beam width varies ($1.7-\SI{4.4}{mm}$) depending on small adjustments ($0-\SI{5}{mm}$) to the longitudinal position of the middle and rear lenses in the spaceplates.
+Specifically, we subsequently observe that upon transmitting an expanded collimated beam with a $\text{FWHM}=\SI{3.5}{mm}$ through the three-lens spaceplate, the resultant beam width varies ($1.7-\SI{4.4}{mm}$) depending on small adjustments ($0-\SI{5}{mm}$) to the longitudinal position of the middle and rear lenses in the spaceplates.
+This demonstrates that deviations between the expected and observed longitudinal shifts are due to misalignment of the system.
 The effect of these sensitivities are reduced in subsequent walkoff and imaging experiments.

 Nonetheless, the observed negative longitudinal shift demonstrates that this design is capable of replacing free-space on a scale of three orders of magnitude greater than previous spaceplate designs.
 This experiment is a qualitative demonstration of space compression - the following experiments are used to characterize the three-lens spaceplate with greater accuracy.